 Yes.
 You can install a junction box anywhere so long as it is accessible at all times.

 However, putting a significant appliance like a dishwasher in front of the junction box.
 You cannot also put a wall hiding your junction box.
-For safety and aesthetics, hide the junction box using a white sheet or any sheet that your kitchen color.
+Hide the junction box using a white sheet or any of your kitchen colors for safety and aesthetics.

 What is the Code for Wiring a Dishwasher?